 At The Home Health Consultant, we bring over two decades of hands-on experience navigating regulatory shifts and optimizing agency performance.

 We’ve broken down HHVBP in a clear, actionable way, so you can confidently adapt your operations.
-In this article, we’ll explain what HHVBP is, what changes to expect in 2025, and how your agency can thrive under this outcome-driven payment model.
+In this article, we’ll review:

 What is Value Based Purchasing?